Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 This is an example of where tool chain support has major implications for how you structure your repository and at what level of granularity you can release components to customers.

-## Knowing when your fighting the tools
+## Knowing when you're fighting the tools

 When it comes to building solutions I am a big proponent of the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 Applied to the engineering systems for the Azure SDK, that means trying not the fight the tools that support the ecosystem that you are targetting.